nnirror/facet/README.md

 1. Download and install Node.js (must be v14 or greater) and npm: https://www.npmjs.com/get-npm
 2. Download and install SoX as a command line tool (the latest version is 14.4.2): http://sox.sourceforge.net/ If using homebrew: `brew install sox` should work.
 If running on Windows: you need to modify your Path environment variable so that SoX can be run from the command line.
 Ultimately you need to be able to run the command `sox` from the command line and verify that it's installed.
 3. Download or clone the Facet repository.
+If you download it, make sure that the repository name is exactly `facet` and NOT `facet-main`.
 4. In a terminal, navigate to the root of the Facet repository, and run `npm install`.
 5. After the previous command completes, run `npm run facet`.
 This will start the servers that run in the background for generating and patterns and keeping time.
 If running on Windows: Windows has a firewall by default for local connections (on the same private network), and it needs to be disabled, or you can manually allow the connection via the confirmation dialog from the Windows firewall system when starting up the servers.
 6. In a browser tab, navigate to http://localhost:1124.
 This is the browser window with the code editor.